 The English literature major requires a minimum of 10 and a maximum of 14 courses.
 (110 does not count toward the major.)
 Program of study must include 280, 480, at least two 200-level literature courses, and at least four 300-level courses.
 Two literature courses (either 200-level or 300-level) must focus primarily on materials before 1800 (denoted pre-1800), and two literature courses (either 200-level or 300-level) must focus on materials after 1800 (denoted post-1800).
-NOTE: The Agnes Scott depth standard requires that a minimum of 16 credits toward a major must be completed in Agnes Scott 300 or 400 level academic courses.
-English Literature-Creative Writing:

-The English literature-creative writing major requires a minimum of 10 and a maximum of 14 courses.
+English Literature-Creative Writing: The English literature-creative writing major requires a minimum of 10 and a maximum of 14 courses.
 (ENG-110 does not count toward the major.)
 Program of study must include 280, 481, at least two 200-level literature courses, and at least two 300-level literature courses.
 Two literature courses (either 200-level or 300-level) must focus primarily on materials before 1800 (denoted pre-1800), and two literature courses (either 200-level or 300-level) must focus on materials after 1800 (denoted post-1800.)
 The creative-writing component of the major requires a minimum of four creative-writing courses, including at least two at the 300-level and courses in at least two genres.
 Students who major in English Literature-Creative Writing may not minor in English.
-NOTE: The Agnes Scott depth standard requires that a minimum of 16 credits toward a major must be completed in Agnes Scott 300 or 400 level academic courses.
-Learning Objectives for the English Majors:

-English literature A student who graduates from Agnes Scott with a major in English literature will be able to: - demonstrate knowledge and understanding of major and significant texts and traditions of literatures written in English; - analyze literary works and movements demonstrating knowledge of style, language, conventions, and historical, social, and cultural context; - evaluate works of literary criticism and theory and employ them in the analysis of literature; - construct thoughtful, well-researched, and original interpretations and arguments about literature and its contexts in written and oral forms; - apply understanding and knowledge gained from the study of literature to other disciplines, problems, and contexts.
-English literature-creative writing In addition to the outcomes noted above, a student who graduates from Agnes Scott with a major in English literature-creative writing will be able to - analyze and interpret works from at least two creative genres (poetry, fiction, nonfiction, and dramatic writing) with an understanding of process, language, and form; - engage in a creative process that incorporates research, revision, and attention to form, audience, language, and context; - write with insight, proficiency and originality in at least two creative genres (poetry, fiction, nonfiction, and dramatic writing); - respond to peers' creative works with thoughtful criticism that supports the writer's process of revision; incorporate thoughtful criticism in the process of revising creative work; - apply understanding and knowledge gained from the study of creative writing to other disciplines, problems, and contexts.
-Requirements for the English Minor:

-A minor in English requires at least six English courses (ENG-110 does not count toward the minor), at least two at the 300-level.
+Learning Objectives for the English Majors: English literature A student who graduates with a major in English literature will be able to - demonstrate knowledge and understanding of major and significant texts and traditions of literatures written in English; - analyze literary works and movements demonstrating knowledge of style, language, conventions, and historical, social, and cultural context; - evaluate works of literary criticism and theory and employ them in the analysis of literature; - construct thoughtful, well-researched, and original interpretations and arguments about literature and its contexts in written and oral forms; - apply understanding and knowledge gained from the study of literature to other disciplines, problems, and contexts.
+English literature-creative writing In addition to the outcomes noted above, a student who with a major in English literature-creative writing will be able to - analyze and interpret works from at least two creative genres (poetry, fiction, nonfiction, and dramatic writing) with an understanding of process, language, and form; - engage in a creative process that incorporates research, revision, and attention to form, audience, language, and context; - write with insight, proficiency and originality in at least two creative genres (poetry, fiction, nonfiction, and dramatic writing); - respond to peers' creative works with thoughtful criticism that supports the writer's process of revision; incorporate thoughtful criticism in the process of revising creative work; - apply understanding and knowledge gained from the study of creative writing to other disciplines, problems, and contexts.
+Requirements for the English Minor: A minor in English requires at least six English courses (ENG-110 does not count toward the minor), at least two at the 300-level.
 The student may design a program that reflects a particular interest or emphasis, such as a focus on a genre or literary period.
 The program must be approved by the English department chair.
 Students who major in English Literature-Creative Writing may not minor in English.
 College Writing Requirement: